Kishore4200/SpotFinder/README.md

 # SpotFinder
-SpotFinder is a mobile application integrated with Firebase, a real-time database service, to help users find the closest empty parking spot
+SpotFinder is a mobile application integrated with Firebase, a real-time database service, to help users find the closest empty parking spot within a structure or lot